rolinmb/go-webgpu/README.md

 Only works with Google Chrome right now (most stable WebGPU engine it seems).
 For some reason doesn't work with Firefox.

-Currently unable to render 3d projections without typescript.
+Webpack not currently working

-Build and run (from root): go build -C src -o main && npm run prod && ./src/main
+Build and run HTTPS hosting server (from root): go build -C src -o main && ./src/main